xndrmcw/welcome/content/post/curb_imdb_ratings_viz/index.md

 ---
+## I love Curb Your Enthusiasm (and you should, too!)

 <figure>
   <img src="curb_therapist.png">
   <figcaption>Pictured above: me telling my friends how much time it took to get the right fonts, background, hex color, etc...</figcaption>
 </figure>

-## In this post, I'll detail how I created an IMDB score visualization.
+## In this post, I'll describe how I created a pretty basic IMDB score visualization.
-## I love Curb Your Enthusiasm (and you should, too!)

 This is the second visualization I've created using R-Studio!
 Refamiliarizing myself with the syntax of the language was a bit challenging, but having a [great example + accompanying code](https://isabella-b.com/blog/tidy-tuesday-the-office/) to use for guidance/inspiration helps like nothing else!